Code-Pulkit/Ecommerce/Readme.txt

 # Ecommerce Website -

+Django Was Used as Build in Admin Panel , Speedy Dev and Community Support.

 Motivation -->
   1. Wanted to Learn more about Web Development
   2. Apply all the Learning from the courses undertaken.